What is the AFSP-AFTR, and how it can improve your tax career

 Kian Finance Authority

-1. Attend a three days workshop at an Approved IRS Education Provider that offers 18 hours of CE credits plus TWO hours of Ethics*
+1. Attend a three-day workshop at an IRS-approved Education Provider, which provides 18 hours of Continuing Education (CE) credits along with an additional two hours of Ethics training*.

 Here are the major topics in AFSP/AFTR for 2024 Tax Season